zzzprojects/EntityFramework-Extensions/docs/pages/problems/trial-period-expired-exception.md

 You can extend your trial by downloading the latest version: [Upgrading](http://entityframework-extensions.net/upgrading)

-The latest version always contains a trial for the current month to allows a company to evaluate our library for several months.
+The latest version always contains a trial for the current month to allow companies to evaluate our library for several months.

 #### License Badly Registered

-Make sure to follow all recommendation about how to setup your license: [Licensing](http://entityframework-extensions.net/licensing)
+Make sure to follow all recommendations about how to setup your license: [Licensing](http://entityframework-extensions.net/licensing)

 #### Method called before registering

 Make sure to register your license before calling any other methods from our library.
 Otherwise, you could enable the trial period instead.

-Make sure to follow all recommendation about how to setup your license: [Licensing](http://entityframework-extensions.net/licensing)
+Make sure to follow all recommendations about how to setup your license: [Licensing](http://entityframework-extensions.net/licensing)